 But, secretly, I didn’t think I could teach someone else my special technique of making a pie crust from scratch, infusing it with love and happiness, imagining the person receiving this pie and truly enjoying it.
 That’s something you just can’t get in a machine made pie.
 So, I had reached the point of diminishing return…

 So, on to the next adventure in my Side-Hustle journey…would love to hear about your Side-Hustle, please comment below and let me know what you are working on.
-And if you’d like to get a weekly dose of Side-Hustle inspiration, please sign up here and get a little in-box surprise!
+And if you’d like to get a weekly dose of Side-Hustle inspiration make sure to sign up for email updates!